usuaero/MachUpX/How_To_Create_Input_Files.md

                 this is assumed to be a density profile of the atmosphere.
 The first column is heights and the second column is densities.
 MachUp will linearly interpolate these data.
-The user can also specify this as "standard", in which case a standard atmosphere profile will be used. this can also be a path to a csv file containing the density as a function of position.
+The user can also specify this as "standard", in which case a standard atmosphere profile will be used.
+This can also be a path to a csv file containing the density as a function of position.
 The first three columns contain the position in flat-earth coordinates and the last column contains the density.
 The file can also contain information in the same form as the profile array.
-Defaults to pressure at sea-level.
+Defaults to density at sea-level.

             "V_wind" : (vector or string, optional)
                 If a vector is given, this is assumed to be the wind velocity vector given in